 A confession.
 Once upon a time, we lived just across a park and around the corner from a Palace.

-Not just any old Palace, but Hampton Court Palace, and I have never (up until now) been inside… A bit shameful really, considering we lived in that area for almost 15 years.
+Not just any old Palace, but Hampton Court Palace.
+A Palace that I have never (up until now) been inside… A bit shameful really, considering we lived in that area for almost 15 years.
 Thankfully Grandad and Granny K. rectified that when we were at home, and we spent a fantastic day there together.
 Granny K made me feel much better about this fact however, considering she has lived in the area all her life, and she hadn’t actually been inside for a proper viewing up until this point either!

 Having spent the last few years visiting Danish and German Palaces and Castles, it was so nice to visit one of our own, and one belonging to one of our most famous historic characters at that.
 Entrance wasn’t that cheap at around £77 for all of us, but as I imagine it will probably be around another 15 years before I visit again, I think it was worth it for a day out in such historic surroundings.
 Not that I actually paid, you can’t pay for anything when my Father’s around – one of his more annoying habits!